 1. In steps 1.1-1.3 HeNB establish IP connectivity with the Intial HeMS using SSL/TLS security.
 The HeNB must have a reference to the IP address of the Initial HeMS pre-programmed.
 The HeNB performs DNS query to a public DNS for the IP address corresponding to the FQDN of the Initial HeMS if needed.

-Steps 2 to 4 are identical to steps 2 to 4 in the procedure for Serving HeMS discovery via Initial HeMS accessible inside operator’s private secure network domain (clause 0).
-Steps 5.1 to 5.5 are identical to steps 6.1 to 6.5 in the procedure for Serving HeMS discovery via Initial HeMS accessible inside operator’s private secure network domain (Section 0).
+Steps 2 to 4 are identical to steps 2 to 4 in the procedure for Serving HeMS discovery via Initial HeMS accessible inside operator’s private secure network domain (Section 5.1.2.2).
+Steps 5.1 to 5.5 are identical to steps 6.1 to 6.5 in the procedure for Serving HeMS discovery via Initial HeMS accessible inside operator’s private secure network domain (Section 5.1.2.2).

-Next, the HeNB performs registration with the Serving HeMS (clause 0).
+Next, the HeNB performs registration with the Serving HeMS (Section 5.1.3).

 5.1.3 HeNB registration with Serving HeMS (Mandatory)